mvp/uhubctl/README.md

 Basically what happens here is that kernel USB driver knows about power off, but doesn't send notification about it to udev.

-You can find workaround for this issue in [this article](https://goo.gl/qfrmGK).
+You can use this workaround for this issue:

+    sudo uhubctl -a off -l ${location} -p ${port}
+    sudo udevadm trigger --action=remove /sys/bus/usb/devices/${location}.${port}/

+Device file will be removed by udev, but USB device will be still visible in `lsusb`.
+Note that path `/sys/bus/usb/devices/${location}.${port}` will only exist if device was detected on that port.
+When you turn power back on, device should re-enumerate properly (no need to call `udevadm` again).

 #### _Power comes back on after few seconds on Linux_